johnrizzo1/intuit/memory-bank/progress.md

 - Testing tools provided to demonstrate and test the GUI functionality.
 - GUI command added to the CLI to start the application in GUI mode.
 - Standalone GUI script created that can be run independently.
+- Voice integration with the GUI implemented using a multi-process architecture.
+- Inter-process communication between GUI and voice processes implemented.
+- Speech metrics extraction for dynamic visualization implemented.
+- Controls added to toggle voice functionality (keyboard shortcuts and context menu).
+- GUI command updated to support voice configuration options.
+- Voice functionality enabled by default in the GUI for a more interactive experience.
+- Fixed audio playback issue that was causing the application to hang by implementing audio playback in a separate thread.
+- Fixed voice recognition issue that was causing the application to hang when it couldn't understand speech.
+- Implemented robust conversation flow with automatic listening after speaking.
+- Added helpful feedback when speech isn't recognized.
+- Fixed issue with conversation stopping after one interaction.
+- Ensured continuous conversation loop for a natural interaction experience.
+- Implemented simulated AI agent integration to process recognized speech and generate contextual responses.
+- Added complete voice conversation flow: speech recognition → AI processing → text-to-speech response.

 ## What's Left to Build